Sauravpant/ReactJS-Calculator/README.md

 ## Features
 - Basic arithmetic operations (+, -, /, *)
-- Modular styling for components using module.css
+- Modular styling for components using module.css and SASS for styling